youngtuotuo/youngtuotuo.github.io/_posts/2024-02-22-rethinking-awesome-lists.md

 feel content, your learning pace will start tomorrow, you have a bright future.

 Tomorrow morning, you wake up, you open the repo in your browser.
-Tons of good resouces out there.
+Tons of good resources out there.
 You click them all, skim through each one, try to pick one that best suited your needs.
 You write a notion page to summarize all of them, help yourself being more productive on being productive.
 4 hours later, you finished the notion list.
 Each page are classified well, you pick your best